Steering wheel: Usage

-Buttons and controls on the steering wheel
+Buttons and controls

 The first button added to the steering wheel was a switch to activate the car's electric horn.
-Traditionally located on the steering wheel hub or center pad, the horn switch was sometimes placed on the spokes or activated via a decorative horn ring which obviated the necessity to move a hand away from the rim.
+Traditionally located on the steering wheel hub or center pad, the horn switch was sometimes placed on the spokes or activated via a decorative horn ring, which obviated the necessity of moving a hand away from the rim.
 Electrical connections are made via a slip ring.
 A further development, the Rim Blow steering wheel, integrated the horn switch into the steering wheel rim.

-In 1966, Ford offered the Highway Pilot Speed Control Option, with steering wheel pad-mounted rocker switches, on its Thunderbird.
+In 1966, Ford offered the Highway Pilot Speed Control option with steering wheel pad-mounted rocker switches, on its Thunderbird.
 Uniquely, the Thunderbird also lightly applied the brakes and illuminated the stop lamps when the Retard was continuously depressed with the cruise control on, but not engaged.

 In 1974, Lincoln added two rocker switches on the steering wheel to activate various cruise control functions on the Continental and Continental Mark IV.
 In 1988, Pontiac offered a steering wheel with 12 buttons controlling various audio functions on the Trans-Am, 6000 STE and Bonneville.

 In the 1990s, a proliferation of new buttons began to appear on automobile steering wheels.
 Remote or alternate adjustments could include vehicle audio, telephone, and voice control navigation.
-Often scroll wheels or buttons are used to set volume levels or page through menus, change radio stations or audio tracks.
+Scroll wheels or buttons are often used to set volume levels or page through menus and change radio stations or audio tracks.
 These controls can use universal interfaces, wired or wirelessly.

-Gaming imitations
+Other uses

+Arcade steering wheels

 Game controllers are available for arcade cabinets, personal computers, and console games that are designed to look and feel like a steering wheel and intended for use in racing games.
-The least expensive units are paddle controllers with a larger wheel, but many gaming wheels also employ force feedback to simulate the tactile feedback a real driver feels from a steering wheel.
+An early example is the Telstar Arcade, which featured a wheel in 1977 for use in the Road Race game that came packaged with it.
+Some modern video game steering wheels employ haptic technology to simulate the feedback a real driver feels from a steering wheel, as well as buttons to allow for more inputs.